PytLab/scaks-docs/source/install.rst

 Installation
 ============

-*catynetics* Installation
+*scaks* Installation
 -------------------------

-catynetics can be installed in different ways.
-In current version, catynetics has no C or C++ backend code, therefore it can be easily installed even from source code.
+scaks can be installed in different ways.
+In current version, scaks has no C or C++ backend code, therefore it can be easily installed even from source code.

 Prerequisite
 ~~~~~~~~~~~~

-As catynetics provides a higher level Message Passing Interfaces, you need
+As scaks provides a higher level Message Passing Interfaces, you need
 to install an implementation of MPI on your machine before installing
 mpi4py.